pwoodfinden/GaCD_Assignment_Week4/README.md

 tidydata file for the 'Human Activity Recognition Using Smartphones Dataset'

+Both tidydata.txt and codebook_tidydata.Rmd were created using the R script: run_analysis.R

+tidydata.txt
-tidydata.txt     - contains mean and standard deviation averages per subject (volunteer) for each of the 6 activities.
+Contains mean and standard deviation averages per subject (volunteer) for each of the 6 activities.

+codebook_tidydata.Rmd
-codebook_tidydata.Rmd   - A full list of variables is contained in the codebook
+A full list of variables is contained in the codebook

-run_analysis.R    - Both tidydata.txt and codebook_tidydata.Rmd were created using the R script

 Please set working directory in R to the UCI HAR Dataset folder before running.
 ==================================================================